Maine Department of Economic and Community Development (DECD)

-- Applicants may apply in only one specific activity group
+Applicants may apply in only one specific grant activity group

-- EDP funds cannot be used to refinance existing debt.
+EDP program funds cannot be used to refinance existing debt.

 Economic Development Applications for Activity Groups 1 and 2 (Municipally Owned or Non-Municipally Owned Grants) are limited to those communities receiving prior written OCD approval of their Letter of Intent to Apply.
 Applicants submitting an EDP application for grant funds without OCD approval of their Letter of Intent will have the application returned unscored.